LLM Reference

 Claude 3.7 Sonnet vs Phi-3 Mini 4k

 Claude 3.7 Sonnet (2024) and Phi-3 Mini 4k (2024) are frontier reasoning models from Anthropic and Microsoft Research.
-Claude 3.7 Sonnet ships a 200K-token context window, while Phi-3 Mini 4k ships a 4K-token context window.
+Claude 3.7 Sonnet ships a 200k-token context window, while Phi-3 Mini 4k ships a 4k-token context window.
 On MMLU PRO, Claude 3.7 Sonnet leads by 34.6 pts.
-On pricing, Phi-3 Mini 4k costs $0.05/1M input tokens versus $3/1M for the alternative.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.

 Phi-3 Mini 4k is ~5900% cheaper at $0.05/1M; pay for Claude 3.7 Sonnet only for coding workflow support.